 The Canadian Food Experience Project (September)

 Use your Evans cherries or other sour cherries to make luscious brandied cherries – perfect for gifting to hosts or friends at Christmas time, or for a grown-up treat all year round.
+(Skip to recipe)

 The Canadian Food Experience Project began June 7, 2013.
 As we, the participants, share our collective stories across the vastness of our Canadian landscape through our regional food experiences, we hope to bring global clarity to our Canadian culinary identity through the cadence of our concerted Canadian voice.
 Please join us.
 This month’s topic is: